ScooloV/bbpedia/docs/death_zone/sponsorship.md

 * On the roll of 2+, the players are well-behaved and no one overindulges.

 #### ONGOING SPONSORSHIPS
-The team becomes officiall ambassadors for the brand, receiving a sum of gold each time they make a public appearance.
+The team becomes official ambassadors for the brand, receiving a sum of gold each time they make a public appearance.
 Of course, this burdens the team with all sorts of new responsibilities and is even riskier than a One-time Sponsorship deal.

 If a team takes an Ongoing Sponsorship, make a note of this on their roster.
 During Step 1 of the post-game sequence of every future game, when recording the team's winnings, a team that has an Ongoing Sponsor gains an additional D3 x 10,000 gold pieces in addition to their winnings.
 Then roll a D6: